-Pain experienced in left arm or chest is a symptom suggesting heart disease.
+Pain experienced in left arm or chest could be an indication of an underlying heart disease.
 Doctors will prescribe to undergo angiography procedure if such symptoms are experienced.

 |City||Average Price||Starting Price||Price Upto|